 The appearance of your guest author information depends on what design option you use.

-Below is how an author’s name will appear on the Charity+ theme: right underneath the featured image.
-You can click on the author’s name and the site will take you to a page that displays any other blog posts from this author.
-Charity+ does not display the author’s bio or profile picture in the blog post.
+With Chroma, the author’s name will appear right underneath the featured image.
+You can click on the author’s name to be taken to a page that displays any other blog posts from this author.

 When using the Airy theme, the author’s name and bio appear underneath the blog content and above the comments section.
 The author’s profile picture will appear to the left of their name.

 When using the Pioneer theme, there is no author display on blog posts.
-To add a guest author, manually include an author biography at the start or end of your post content, as we mentioned at the beginning of this article.
+To add a guest author, manually include an author biography at the start or end of your post content.

 Still Have Questions?